ggranath/NlimMeta/README.md

-## Crop response patterns of N allocation and photosynthesis to N limitation: A meta-analysis
+## Nitrogen and crop photosynthesis: A meta-analysis of crop response patterns to nitrogen limitation for improved model representation

 Data and R code to reproduce results in the (to be) submitted manuscript:

-**Verena Seufert, Gustaf Granath, Christoph Müller** **_Nitrogen and crop photosynthesis: A meta-analysis of crop response patterns to N limitation for global terrestrial ecosystem modelling_**
+**Verena Seufert, Gustaf Granath, Christoph Müller** **_ Nitrogen and crop photosynthesis: A meta-analysis of crop response patterns to nitrogen limitation for improved model representation_**

 Seufert_etal_Nlim_meta_script.R (R code) and the uploaded csv file (data file) reproduce the results.